What are Premium Workshops?

 Workshop Tokens may also be used when purchasing items at the Cosplay America table in the marketplace.
 Each Token will be worth $5 toward the cost of merchandise or other available items.
 They may not be used to purchase pre-registration for future conventions.

-Workshop Tokens hold no monetary value, are not legal tender, cannot be redeemed for any currency or purpose beyond those specifically mentioned above, and will not be replaced or refunded if lost, damaged, or stolen.
+Workshop Tokens hold no monetary value after purchase.
+They are not legal tender, cannot be redeemed for any currency or used for purposes beyond those specifically listed above.
+They will not be replaced or refunded if lost, damaged, or stolen.
 Due to space and availability, possession of Workshop Tokens does not guarantee access to specific workshops.
-Any tokens unused by the end of Cosplay America 2019 will be void, though by all means collect them, trade them, or use them as pogs if you remember what pogs are.
+Any tokens unused by the end of Cosplay America 2019 will be void.

 *All Workshops are Non-Refundable.
 Attendee is responsible for attending the workshop at the specified time and place